acses-dkte/acses-dkte/README.md

 # 🎓 Association of Computer Science and Engineering Students (ACSES)

-Welcome to the official GitHub repository of the Association of Computer Science and Engineering Students (ACSES) at [Your College Name]!
+Welcome to the official GitHub repository of the Association of Computer Science and Engineering Students (ACSES) at **DKTE Society's Textile & Engineering Institute, Ichalkaranji**!

 ## 📚 About ACSES